prateekbhatt/userjoy/apps/api/README.md

 ##### Notes:

-- 'amId' and 'state' must be required for 'automessage' events (they are stored as meta properties)
+- 'amId' and 'state' must be required for 'automessage' events ('state' is stored as meta property)

 ### AutoMessage